-On the Peacock claim, in a driftcovered area south of the Motherlode-Sunset group, a magnetometer survey disclosed large and strong 'aomalies'.
-Bulldozer stripping to 15 feet depth failed to find bedrock but exposed many boulders well mineralized with magnetite and chalcopyrite.
-Subsequent diamond drilling reached bed-rock, Knob Hill chert, at 80 feet depth.
+On the Peacock claims, in drift-covered area south of the Motherlode Sunset group, magnetometer survey disclosed large and strong anomalies.
+Bulldozer stripping to 15' depth failed to find bedrock, but exposed many boulders well mineralized with magnetite and chalcopyrite.
+Subsequent dramond drilling reached bedrock, Knob Hill chert, at 80' depth.
 Erosion must have removed many tons of ore from the Motherlode and Sunset lodes.

-ORA DENORA, EMMA, AND B.C.
+Ora Denora, Emma and B.C.

-with the disappearance of the main The Gra.
-Denora, Emma, and band of limestone to the south.
-The B.C. mines, in the B.C.
-Basin area, each produced about 100,000 or 200,000 tons of orc.
+The Ora Denora, Emma and B.C. mines in the B.C.
+Basin area, each produced about 100,000 or 200,000 tons.

-The Ora Denora production was chiefly from four or five open pitsbounded by fault planes, Tertiary dykes, and the diorite stock.
+The Ora Denora production was chiefly from four of five open pitsbounded by fault planes, fertiary dykes and the diorite stock.
 The bedding in limestone is transected by a diorite stock.
-Old records show that diamond drilling explored the skarn zone below the mine workings, but did not intersect economic mineralization.
+The bedding the kranszakadzbyzazdiaritazstacky Old records show that diamond drilling explored the skarn zone below the mine workings, but did not intersect economic mineralization.
 The principal skarn mineral is garnet, but pods of magnetite, several feet in diameter, were noted.

 The Emma mine also lies on the contact of the stock with limestone.
-The contact is parallel to the original bedding and strikes northerly.
-The orebody was a lens several hundred feet long and up to 25 feet wide dipping almost vertically.
+The contact of the stock is parallel to the original bedding and both strike northerly.
+The orebody was a lens several hundred feet long, and up to 25' wide dipping almost vertically.
 It is bounded on the west and south by diorite, on the east by skarn, and to the north it pinches into barren limestone.
 No information on the structure at depth is available.
 Garnet and magnetite are the chief skarn minerals.

 The B.C. mine lies on the contact of basalt and limestone.
 It is similar to the Emma in size and shape.
-Syenite dykes are reported to cut off the orebody at depth.
+Syenitedykes are reported to cut off the orebody at depth.
 Old reports indicate that diamond drilling failed to find extensions to the south.
-The zone to the north has been explored by a geophysical and biogeochemical survey.
+The zone to the north has been explored by geophysics and biogeochemistry.
 One drill hole to the north intersected syenite dykes and sharpstone conglomerate, indicating that the overlying limestone is discontinuous.
 No mineralization was intersected.

 Several other mineralized properties were examined in the B.C.
-Basin, including the Lancashire Lass, Jumbo, Mountain Rose, and R. Bell, but none has produced important quantities of ore.
+Basin, including the Lancashire Lass, Jumbo, Mountain Rose and R.Bell, but none have produced important quantities of ore.